 We want you to enjoy to the max a well-planned fishing expedition!
 Good luck!

-In the high tide and low tide chart, we can see that the first high tide was at 2:35 am and the next high tide at 3:25 pm.
-The first low tide was at 8:45 am and the next low tide at 9:35 pm.
+In the high tide and low tide chart, we can see that the first low tide will be at 5:45 am and the next low tide at 7:05 pm.
+The only high tide of the day will be at 12:40 pm.

-The lunar phase is a Waning Gibbous.
-Today we had 13 hours and 1 minutes of sun.
-The solar transit was at 12:38 pm and the length of time the moon will be visible will be 10 hours and 0 minutes.
+The lunar phase is a Waning Crescent.
+Today we will have 13 hours and 7 minutes of sun.
+The solar transit will be at 12:42 pm and the length of time the moon will be visible will be 13 hours and 59 minutes.

-The tidal coefficient today is 91.
-With such a hight coefficient we will have big tides and the currents will also be very evident.
-At noon the tidal coefficient drops to 88 to end the day with a tidal coefficient of 84.
-The tide heights today are 4.1 m, -0.7 m, 4.5 m and 0.4 m.
+The tidal coefficient today is 49, a low value, which means that the range (difference between high tide and low tide) will be lower than on other occasions and the currents will also be small.
+At noon the tidal coefficient increases to 53 to end the day with a tidal coefficient of 57.
+The tide heights today are 0.7 m, 4.0 m and 1.2 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for San Felipe which is of 5.7 m and a minimum height of -1.4 m.

 The solunar fishing calendar in San Felipe tells us that today is an average day for fishing, the fish activity forecast is average.
 Please, read more about solunar tables.
 The best times of day for fishing are: